ravachol/kew/README.md

 cue cure great
 ```

-This command plays all songs from "The Cure Greatest Hits" directory, provided it's in your music library, and prints out the album cover in colorful ASCII on the screen!
+This command plays all songs from "The Cure Greatest Hits" directory, provided it's in your music library.

 cue returns the first directory or file whose name matches the string you provide.